tzurp/playwright-performance/README.md

 ![chart](resources/chart.png)

+To ensure that your application is responsive and performing optimally, it is important to monitor the apparent response time of key procedures.
+Apparent response time is defined as the time it takes for a procedure to complete and make the application available to the user.
-With this plugin for [Playwright](https://playwright.dev/) you can easily add performance analysis to any flow in your tests.
+With this [Playwright](https://playwright.dev/) plugin, you can easily add performance analysis to any flow in your tests, whether it's a pure UI, API, or a combination of both.
+This plugin provides a simple and efficient way to measure the response times of various procedures and identify potential bottlenecks in your application.
+With this information, you can make informed decisions about optimizations and improvements to enhance the overall performance of your application.

 <h2>Installation</h2>
 The easiest way to install this module as a (dev-)dependency is by using the following command: